About Browne Falls, Cleve Garth Falls, Helena Falls, and the Doubtful Sound Waterfalls

 We only knew which waterfall to single out based on anticipating where we’d find it after consulting a detailed map (Tumonz) prior to our trip.

-By the way, Doubtful Sound was technically a fiord and not a sound.
-Fiords are glaciated valleys filled in by rising seas.
-Sounds are typical valleys filled in by seas.
-Both essentially behave like inlets.
+By the way, Doubtful Sound was technically a fiord and not a sound though both essentially behave like inlets.

 Its fortunate circumstantial geography happened to meet the criteria of waterfall enthusiasts trying to identify the highest waterfalls in the world.

-Since it was being fed from Lake Browne at the top of one of the cliffs flanking the fiord, I’d imagine that its tendency to drain over the falls to provide longevity to its flow was what helped its stature as a waterfall noteworthy in academic and enthusiast circles worldwide.
+Therefore, I’d imagine that its tendency to drain over the Browne Falls to provide longevity to its flow was what helped its stature in academic and enthusiast circles worldwide.

 Accessibility of Doubtful Sound